nreddi2/data-science-portfolio/wage-income-north-carolina.md

 | 45–54 | $65,991.25 | $50,762.50 | $15,228.75 |
 | 55–64 | $63,960.75 | $45,686.25 | $18,274.50 |

-<div class="draft-prompt"><strong>The smallest difference between medians is $8,122.00 at ages 25–34 ($49,747.25 men; $41,625.25 women).
+<div class="draft-prompt">The smallest difference between medians is $8,122.00 at ages 25–34 ($49,747.25 men; $41,625.25 women).
 The largest difference is $18,274.50 at ages 55–64 ($63,960.75 men; $45,686.25 women).
 It should be noted that age isn't the same as job experience.
 People can enter work, switch fields, or take time away from work at different ages. </div>

 ### Figure 4 · Selected occupations